Jyothishjoy/ORCA-External-Tools-UMA-Installation/README.md

 `export LD_LIBRARY_PATH="/apps/openmpi/5.0.3/gcc-14.1.0_cuda-12.5_ucx-1.17.0/lib:$LD_LIBRARY_PATH"`

 Now, submit calculations on the head node as usual.

-The only caveat is that it works fine with the CPU, but with the GPU, it is throwing some errors. `torch.AcceleratorError: CUDA error: no kernel image is available for execution on the device`
+`~/orca_6_1_1/orca job.inp > job.out &`

-Need to fix this!
+Now, the server is shutting down unexpectedly.
+Need to solve this!

 To change cpu/gpu, go to calculator/uma.py `/orca-external-tools/src/oet/calculator/uma.py` line 188.

+## Upgrade fairchem-core to access uma-s-1p2 model

+Activate the `env`.
+Go to the `orcatools env` folder.
+Execute the following command.

+`pip install fairchem-core --upgrade`

+This will install the latest fairchem-core.
+Now, change the name of the model in the `/orca-external-tools/src/oet/calculator/uma.py` line 188.

+Run a new test calculation in the head node (use CPU).
+This will download the new model and cache it.